redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 Please verify that this is working before proceeding.
 Most installation issues come when a Packstack error has occurred but was ignored.

-NOTE: Make sure Selinux is disable (or set to permissive) and both FirewallD and/or IPTables are disabled!
+NOTE: Make sure Selinux is disabled (or set to permissive) and both FirewallD and/or IPTables are disabled!

 ### Enabling RDO repositories